slurmulon/bach/docs/guide.md

 #### Examples

-We have already encountered several examples of durations throughout the guide, so let's now take a more focused look at durations in order to understand them hollistically.
+We have already encountered many examples of durations throughout the guide, so let's now take a more focused look at durations in order to understand them hollistically.

 A list playing a `Note('C2')` for an entire measure in common time, starting at the first beat in the measure, would be specified like so: